gogaille/blog/_posts/redefining-software-quality.md

 Come on guys:
 - Few teams only are (or will get) certified on ISO software quality standards.
-- With QA, most people use tools that help achieving a goal, but don't deeply understand why they use thm.
+- With QA, most people use tools that help achieving a goal, but don't deeply understand why they use them.

 And this is the problem : quality is more a mantra than a tool that you plug or just processes.
 That's what we will see.
 So yes, let's re-introduce software quality!  🎉